Solar panels

 How solar panels work: Quick guide with stages and schemes

-Solar industry in the US is expected to grow by 400% in the next decade: from 20 GW of solar power that are installed annually we’ll move to 80 GW per year in 2030.
-Since solar is going to be a hot topic for a long time, here’s a quick guide on how solar panels work.
-You’ll find answers to the most basic questions about solar and hopefully it will help you impress friends and colleagues with your knowledge when the time calls for it.
+The solar industry in the US is expected to grow by 400% in the next decade: from 20 GWs of solar power that are installed annually, we’ll move to 80 GWs per year in 2030.
+Since solar is going to be a hot topic for a long time, here’s a quick guide on the basics of it.
+Read the article, and when one of your friends or colleagues asks “How do solar panels work?”, you’ll be the first to answer.

 Solar energy gets to your home appliances just in 3 steps